 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 When something major happens on the world stage, be it an airline disaster, a terrorist attack, or the threat of disease, it's hard to know whether to continue traveling or not.
 It's always important to keep a healthy sense of perspective and take sensible precautions.
 But right now, it's also important to bear in mind that this coronavirus (COVID-19) pandemic is not a typical threat.

 Travelers travel – it’s what they do.
-But is now really the time?
-Even if you personally are not in a high-risk category, and thus are likely to recover from the virus if infected, you have the potential to infect others.
-There is also an increasingly real likelihood of being stranded when a country closes its borders or cancels all international flights.
-Quarantine procedures are isolating recent arrivals from suspect urban centers and countries, but still.
+But even if you personally are not in a high-risk category, and thus are more likely to recover from the virus if infected, you have the potential to infect others.
+There is also a genuine risk of being stranded if a country closes its borders or cancels all international flights.
+Quarantine procedures help isolate recent arrivals from suspect urban centers and countries, and some destinations require negative COVID-19 tests or proof of vaccination for entry, but still.